JanssenProject/jans/docs/admin/config-guide/auth-server-config/openid-connect-client-configuration.md

 ![image](../../../assets/tui-client-screen.png)

 * This screen shows the openid Clients list.
-* To get the list of currently added client, bring the control to Search box (using the tab key), and press Enter.
+* To get the list of currently added client, bring the control to Search box (using the tab key),and press Enter.
 Type the search string to search for Client with matching Client name.

 ### Add Client screen

 * Use the `Add Client` button to create a new client.
-* After adding the valid data using the `Save` button, you can add the new openid client.
+* After adding the valid data using the `Save` button, add a new openid client.
-* Also, you can update the openid client.
+* Update the openid client as well.

 ![image](../../../assets/tui-add-client-screen.png)